Resources to Help Anxious Kids

 Take Care of Yourself

-One of the most important lessons I’ve learned is in order to help my child with her anxiety, I MUST tend to my own.
+One of the most important lessons I’ve learned to help my child with her anxiety is that I MUST tend to my own.

 It’s not easy, but if I don’t, my worries trigger hers and hers mine.